jaekwon/cosmos_roadmap/shape_of_cosmos/README.md

 increases the real security of BarChain, because the Cosmos Hub ensures that in the case of consensus failure on BarChain, staked ATOMs will get slashed.

+A key principle of staking is that there should generally be agency and intelligence involved in deciding which validators to stake to.
+This agency is exercised by delegating staking tokens to your choice of validator.
+So, here I assume a model where you somehow receive some number of BarChain's native staking token in return for interchain-staking for BarChain ATOMs on the hub.

 #### Interchain Staking Inflationary ATOMs

 There's one question here that pops up, for readers aware of the economics of